All, Miscellaneous, Human Resource

 In another recent national survey of over 400 employees spanning three generations (Baby Boomers, Generation X, and Millennials), 70% of the respondents indicated that job-related training and development opportunities influenced their decision to stay at their job.
 This leads us directly to designing/structuring the correct training program for these employees.

 Now, what exactly is a correcting training program?
-Today, organizations across industries are keen on employing and grooming leaders at all levels.
+Today, organizations across industries like project management and real estate advisory are keen on employing and grooming leaders at all levels.
 Although role definitions are important, in the present business scenario it is important to empower and encourage employees to explore roles that lie beyond their job description - in line with the strategic direction and vision of the organization.
 Development interventions should be designed to achieve this objective, moving beyond traditional ‘training programs’.
 Employees need to own the responsibility to remain updated and relevant; simultaneously organizations need to facilitate and support this process through training and development.

 Take an internal poll – Your major critics are your employees and that too with the correct base.
 They know everything that is going on internally and also what kind of changes are required.
 Besides appreciating your interest in them and providing valuable feedback, they will also be receptive to the training that originally is being designed for them.
 Next will be your external stakeholders, your Clients.
 Review the customer feedback received through various online surveys.
 This shall give you clarity on what is working, what is not and what your Client’s preferences and requirements are.
 You can then develop a training program based on both these polls; turn the feedback into data and data into action and action into results with revenue.
 A study conducted by Harvard Business School found that an increase in your online rating of just one star can be tied to a 9% increase in overall revenue.